alonoc/MOT-NonFrontalView/docs/mot_selection_criteria.md

 # MOT Selection Criteria

-This is a check list of features that every MOT approach must fulfill in order to be selected for the MOT from non frontal view in crowded sceneces investigation.
+This is a check list of features that every MOT approach must fulfill in order to be selected for the MOT from non frontal view in crowded scenes investigation.

 * **Source code must be available**
 * **Source code does not require any private license**